-No. CBD will not create the same high that THC does.
-While the effects are completely different than THC, it's technically true that CBD is a psychoactive substance, which is defined as a chemical substance that interacts with the central nervous system and alters brain function, resulting in temporary changes in perception, mood, consciousness, and behavior.
-However, unlike THC, CBD is non-intoxicating and will not make you feel stoned or buzzed.
+No, using CBD oil or other CBD products will not create the same high that marijuana does.
+While it won't get you high, studies of CBD show that CBD should technically be considered a psychoactive substance, which is defined as a chemical substance that interacts with the central nervous system and alters brain function, resulting in temporary changes in perception, mood, consciousness, and behavior.
+However, unlike THC, CBD is non-intoxicating, has very few if any negative side effects, and will not make you feel stoned or buzzed.

 Do you need a prescription for CBD oil?

-No. You don't need a doctor's recommendation or prescription to use hemp-derived CBD oil.
-In fact, following the legalization of industrial hemp-based products, CBD oil can be purchased online or, in many states, even in local pharmacies.
-However, access to marijuana-derived CBD oil containing higher levels of THC is limited to states with medical or adult-use legalization in place.
+You do not need a doctor's recommendation or prescription to use CBD oil, making it especially easy to try CBD for managing ongoing conditions such as chronic pain and anxiety.
+In fact, following the legalization of industrial hemp, CBD oil can be purchased online or, in many states, even in local pharmacies.
+However, access to marijuana-derived CBD oil containing higher levels of THC is limited to states where medical or adult use of marijuana is legal.

 What does CBD feel like?